konkor/cpufreq/docs/install.md

 * supported cpufreq modules...

 # Gnome extensions
-<p class="description">Official and the easiest way to install the extension on the Gnome Desktop.</p>
+<p class="description">The official and easiest way to install the extension on the Gnome Desktop.</p>
 _Official repository of the extension on_ [extensions.gnome.org](https://extensions.gnome.org/extension/1082/cpufreq/)

 You have to select `Install...` or `Install Updates...` in the extension menu after installation/updating to finish the configuration.